ianraphael/ianraphael.github.io/SnoTATOSsystemDescription.md

 The Arctic is cold, dark, and hard to get to.
 To understand how the Arctic ice cover and climate are changing, we need more frequent and more precise snow measurements than people, planes, and satellites can provide.
 Autonomous instrumentation can do the job, but current snow sensing systems are prohibitively expensive and difficult to transport and install.
 We are trying to change that with SnoTATOS: an ultra-low power, affordable, distributed snow measurement system.
-A SnoTATOS station is ~98% less expensive, 92% lighter, and 50% faster to deploy than the current leading polar snow sensing systems, and with an average power demand of only 224 µA, a SnoTATOS station can achieve a ~2,200 day endurance using a single D-cell battery.
+SnoTATOS stations are ~98% less expensive, 92% lighter, and 50% faster to deploy than the current leading polar snow sensing systems, and with an average power demand of only 224 µA, a SnoTATOS station can achieve a ~2,200 day endurance using a single D-cell battery.